Disclosing Blindness/ Low Vision

 Possible Positives:

-- You are hired without having to negotiate biases or risk getting excluded from consideration because of your disability.
+- You are hired without having to negotiate assumptions or risk not getting considered because of your blindness.

 Possible Negatives:

 - Waiting to disclose until after you’re on the job might make your employer feel they can’t trust you.
-They may work to accommodate your disability, but you may have damaged a professional relationship.
+They may work to accommodate your low vision, but you may have damaged a professional relationship.

-- Because they don’t want to accommodate your disability or because they are biased, your employer may find a reason to get rid of you other than your blindness/ low vision.
+- Because they don’t want to accommodate you, your employer may find a reason to get rid of you other than your blindness/ low vision.

 - Your employer feels they have been forced into something without complete knowledge of the consequences.